-Turn Your Walk into a Workout
+Turn Your Walk Into a Workout

 "Just a few extra steps each day is a simple and easy way to take an active role in maintaining a significantly healthier life," says Timothy Gardner, MD, past president of the American Heart Association.

-Establish a baseline.
-Courtenay Schurman, author of The Outdoor Athlete. says, "If you've been sedentary, start walking three times a week at a stroll for 20 minutes."
+Set a baseline.
+If you're not active now, "start walking three times a week at a stroll for 20 minutes," says Courtenay Schurman, author of The Outdoor Athlete.
 Work your way up to five or so times a week, 30 minutes per session, for a total of 2.5 to 3 hours per week.

-5 Ways to Stay Motivated
+4 Ways to Stay Motivated

-Wear a pedometer.
+- Wear a pedometer.
 Bit by bit, boost your daily steps.
 Keep it up until you reach 10,000 steps a day.

 - Keep a walking journal.
 Whether you journal online or with pen and paper, it's motivating to see your progress.

 - Get a walking partner.
 "A walking buddy provides accountability," Valentour says.
 "Neither wants to let the other person down."

 - Sign up for a race or charity walk.
 An upcoming event gives you a goal to shoot for, which may motivate you to stick with a program.

 If you're already fit, kick up the intensity by doing one or more of the following: